javiless/disaster-response/README.md

 There should be no necessary libraries to run the code here beyond the Anaconda distribution of Python.
 The code should run with no issues using Python versions 3.*.

 ## Project Motivation<a name="motivation"></a>

 For this project, I was interested in deploying a web app that successfully classifies messages introduced by the users that are in an emergency situation.
 For this purpose I built a Machine Learning (ML) pipeline that trains a ML model based on a training dataset of more than 26,000 emergency messages.

 ## File Descriptions <a name="files"></a>

-- app
+a) app folder
- - template
+ - template folder
-| |- master.html  # main page of web app
+   - master.html  # main page of web app
-| |- go.html  # classification result page of web app
+   - go.html  # classification result page of web app
-|- run.py  # Flask file that runs app
+ - run.py  # Flask file that runs app

-- data
+b) data folder
-|- disaster_categories.csv  # training dataset with the messages
+ - disaster_categories.csv  # training dataset with the messages
-|- disaster_messages.csv  # training dataset with the categories of the messages
+ - disaster_messages.csv  # training dataset with the categories of the messages
-|- process_data.py  # script that generate the cleaned database based on both csv files.
+ - process_data.py  # script that generate the cleaned database based on both csv files.

-- models
+c) models folder
-|- train_classifier.py # script that loads data from database, tokenizes it, builds the ML model, evaluates it and saves it as a pkl file.
+- train_classifier.py # script that loads data from database, tokenizes it, builds the ML model, evaluates it and saves it as a pkl file.

-- README.md
+d) README.md

 ## Execution Instructions<a name="execution"></a>